harshangpate/FoodEase/DEPLOYMENT.md

 ## Troubleshooting

 ### Backend Issues
-- If your backend goes to sleep on Replit, it will wake up on the first request (may take a few seconds)
-- Check the Replit console for error messages
+- Check the Railway deployment logs for error messages
 - Verify that MongoDB Atlas is properly configured to accept connections from anywhere
+- Make sure your environment variables are set correctly

 ### Frontend/Admin Issues
 - Check browser console for errors